kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 ## Configuring logging

-By default NBomber logger writes logs only to console and file sinks with the following configuration.
+By default NBomber logger writes logs only to a console and file sinks with the following configuration.

 :::note

-What is sink?
+What is a sink?

 Structured log events (messages) are written to sinks and each sink is responsible for writing it to its own backend, database, store etc.

-- [Console sink](https://github.com/serilog/serilog-sinks-console) is a mandatory sink which NBomber use to print out text on console.
+- [Console sink](https://github.com/serilog/serilog-sinks-console) is a mandatory sink which NBomber uses to print out text on console.
 This sink can't be customized or overridden.
 Console sink prints only *Info* and *Warning* logs.
-- [File sink](https://github.com/serilog/serilog-sinks-file) is a mandatory sink which NBomber use to write logs into file.
+- [File sink](https://github.com/serilog/serilog-sinks-file) is a mandatory sink which NBomber uses to write logs into file.
 This sink can't be customized or overridden.
-Also, File sink writes all types of logs (*Verbose, Debug, Info, Warning, Error, Fatal*), therefore if you decide to trace some request/response payload this sink is way to go.
+Also, a File sink writes all types of logs (*Verbose, Debug, Info, Warning, Error, Fatal*), therefore if you decide to trace some request/response payload this sink is the way to go.

 :::